What You Need To Know About Freight Delivery

 Before the Delivery

 - When placing your order with us, please provide the best number you can be reached at.
-The freight company will call that number to schedule your delivery window, which can last anywhere from 4 to 8 hours.
+This is for us, or the freight company, to use in case of any issues finding your location or needing to re-arrange delivery on a different date.

-- Once the delivery date and time window are set, write them in the spaces provided below and post this form in a visible place so you don’t forget.
+- Once the anticipated delivery date is known (you can track your shipment online, or ask us), write it in the space provided below and post this form in a visible place so you don’t forget.

 Delivery Date ____________________

-- Please arrange for someone to be present on delivery day to help you move your order to its desired location (we recommend having 2 helpers on hand).
+- Please arrange for someone to be present on or soon after the delivery day, to help you move your order to its desired location (we recommend having 2 helpers on hand).
 Though the freight company will provide complimentary liftgate and curbside delivery services, the driver isn’t responsible for moving the shipment into your home or backyard.

 Day of Delivery